 Balance training — the most underrated fall prevention tool

 Balance isn't something you either have or don't have.
 It's a skill, and like all skills, it can be learned and strengthened.
 Your parent probably isn't thinking about their balance until the moment they lose it.
 By then, it's nearly too late.
-The work happens before the crisis, in the quiet hours when your parent practices standing on one foot or walking a line, building the neurological pathways that keep them upright when the unexpected happens.
+The work happens before the crisis, in the quiet hours when your parent practices standing on one foot or walking a line, building the pathways that keep them upright when the unexpected happens.

 Understanding Balance Decline